Refinancing with Laurel Road

 You may know what it means to consolidate student loans.
 Or, you may have it confused with refinancing.
-But student loan consolidation and refinancing are important tools for managing your debt.
+Regardless, student loan consolidation and refinancing are potentially helpful tools for managing your debt.

-Let’s look at three types of borrowers for whom refinancing or consolidating makes sense.
+Let’s look at which types of borrowers for whom refinancing or consolidating makes sense.

 3 times it makes sense to refinance or consolidate loans